Dr Sue Gordon

 - Mathematics and science

-higher education, pedagogy, statistics education, phenomenography, student diversity, support in mathematics education
+higher education, pedagogy, statistics education, student diversity, support in mathematics education

-Dr Sue Gordon is Senior Lecturer at the Mathematics Learning Centre and Honorary in the Faculty of Education and Social Work at The University of Sydney, Australia.
-Her teaching supports students’ learning of mathematics and statistics at her university with a focus on statistics for Psychology.
-Her research is concerned, broadly, with teaching and learning in higher education including statistics education
+Dr Sue Gordon is Honorary Senior Lecturer at the Mathematics Learning Centre and Honorary in the Faculty of Education and Social Work at The University of Sydney, Australia.
+Her research is concerned, broadly, with teaching and learning in higher education including statistics education.

 Professional and community roles